 - Time requirements include 20 hours of on-site time per week, over the course of the nine-month college calendar.

-- The case load will grow to a maximum of 10 individual weekly sessions.
+- The case load will grow to a maximum of 10 client hours.
 Case notes must be written for each session for supervision and follow-up purposes.

 - Students will prepare case presentations for group supervision and case conferences.